 NSO Bell Building Project

-The Neighborhood Service Organization (NSO) is undertaking a rehabilitation effort of the historic former Michigan Bell Building on Oakman Boulevard, attempting to revitalize the surrounding north-central Detroit neighborhood.
-The new NSO Bell Building is a groundbreaking effort that will provide supportive housing for homeless adults and much needed support services to help them stabilize and turn their lives around.
-It will also be the home of the new NSO headquarters.
+The Neighborhood Service Organization (NSO) rehabilitated the historic former Michigan Bell Building on Oakman Boulevard, helping to revitalize the surrounding north-central Detroit neighborhood.
+The NSO Bell Building is a groundbreaking effort that provides supportive housing for adults experiencing homelessness, and it is also the home of the new NSO headquarters.

-The $50 million community investment will provide 155 safe, fully furnished, one-bedroom apartments for formerly homeless adults.
-NSO will provide mental health, addiction treatment, intensive case management, financial literacy, nutrition classes and other on-site support in one location to better help residents restore their lives.
-A health care clinic will be located in the building for residents and the community to utilize.
-The facility also will include amenities such as a gym, library, computer room, art and music rooms, and a chapel.
+The $50 million community investment provides 155 safe, fully furnished, one-bedroom apartments for adults who have formerly experienced homelessness adults, along with a gym, chapel, art studio, music room, and computer lab.
+NSO provides mental health, addiction treatment, intensive case management, financial literacy, nutrition classes and other on-site support in one location to better help residents restore their lives.
+A health care clinic is located in the building for residents and the community to utilize.
+The facility also includes amenities such as a gym, library, computer room, art and music rooms, and a chapel.

-The project, expected to be completed in late 2012, will act as a catalyst for revitalizing the surrounding neighborhood.
-With new residents and approximately 200 NSO employees inhabiting the building, they foresee an increase in customer traffic for local businesses and opportunities for the creation of new businesses in the community.
-In addition, the NSO Bell Building is expected to save taxpayers more than $5 million annually, as some estimates show that a single chronically homeless individual can cost taxpayers $50,000 or more a year in police calls, ambulance calls, emergency room visits, and time spent in the hospital — all paid for with public dollars.
+The project opened in the fall of 2012 and houses both tenants in their homes and NSO staff in their working environment.
+The NSO Bell Building is expected to save taxpayers more than $5 million annually, as some estimates show that a single person experiencing chronic homelessness can cost taxpayers $50,000 or more a year in police calls, ambulance calls, emergency room visits, and time spent in the hospital — all paid for with public dollars.

 “We serve a very large homeless population, and our philosophy is, the way you end homelessness, is you house them.
 We wanted our project to be part of a revitalization effort, and really feel like we were going to help a community, but the number one goal was to end homelessness,” says NSO President and CEO Sheilah P. Clay.